General instructions for loading, unloading and manipulating Unic Rotarex® steel structures

 2.3 At unloading the Buyer will unload the goods only after the Transporter unties the textile straps.

 is done on a plane, dry and clean surface.

 3.1 Direct storage of the packs on the ground is forbidden.
 Stacks are separated with wooden spacers of minimum 15cm (the ones in direct contact with the ground) and minimum 10cm between stacks.

-3.2 Dimensioning of the stacks is done taking in consideration the capabilities of the loading/unloading devices or are dimensioned with more spacers so that the stacks are stable.
+3.2 Dimensioning of the stacks is done taking into consideration the capabilities of the loading/unloading devices or are dimensioned with more spacers so that the stacks are stable.

 3.3 Height of the stacks is decided ad-hoc in relation to the stability of each stack by adding on vertical direction.
 Stacking is done on the handler r

 3.4 Short term stacking (maximum 30 days) can also be done outside following the following rules